 The Name Command

 The first thing you’ll need is a piece of snack (treat).
-Say ’stand up’ and raise the treat above the pig’s head.
-Be sure to raise it enough so it can catch it when standing on its back legs.
+Say ’stand up’ and raise the treat above the guinea pig’s head.
+Be sure to raise it enough so that it can catch it when standing on its back legs.

 Litter Box Training